viddiai/Intressebevakare_Claude/replit.md

 #### Authentication and Authorization
 Replit OAuth (OIDC) is the primary authentication method, syncing user profiles and using session-based authentication with PostgreSQL persistence.
 Authorization is role-based (MANAGER, SALJARE), enforced by middleware on API routes and reflected in the frontend UI.
 Security measures include secure cookies, environment variable secrets, input validation with Zod, and Argon2 for password hashing.

+**Lead Detail Access Rules:**
+- Users can access lead details (GET `/api/leads/:id`) if any of the following conditions are met:
+  1. User is a manager (role === "MANAGER")
+  2. User is assigned to the lead (lead.assignedToId === userId)
+  3. User has messages (sent or received) about the lead
+- This ensures that users who participate in conversations about a lead can view the lead details via clickable references in messages

 ### External Dependencies